BJSherman80/Crate/README.md

 - Production
   - Run API `cd api` and `npm run start:prod`, creates an optimized build in `build` directory and runs the server
   - Run Webapp `cd web` and `npm run start:prod`, creates an optimized build in `build` directory and runs the server
+- Test
+  - There are tests for the functionality added in this fork; several additional steps are required to run them.
+  1. The tests use a different database than development or production; the default name for this additional database is `crate_testing`, and may be created using your preferred database system.
+    - We used PostgreSQL; the steps we used to create the database are as follows:
+      * Enter `psql` in your terminal
+      * Run `CREATE DATABASE crate_testing;`
+      * To check that the database has been created, connect to it with `\c crate_testing`
+      * Exit psql by either entering `\q` or `exit`
+  2. In order to run the migrations and seeds for the test database, run `NODE_ENV=test npm run db:migrate` and `NODE_ENV=test npm run db:seed`
+  3. In your terminal enter `npm run test`.
+NOTE: These tests are dependent on the seeded data included in the seed files; if the primary key ids become misaligned, the tests (and the seeds) will fail.

 | Purpose | URL | Verb | Request Body | Sample Success Response |
 |----|----|----|----|----|